 MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

-Just like SOLAS, which regulates the shipping industry to follow minimum standards to safeguard life at sea, the International Convention for the Prevention of Pollution from Ships /MARPOL is another important convention for the prevention of pollution of the marine environment.
+The International Convention for the Prevention of Pollution from Ships /MARPOL is an important convention for preventing pollution of the maritime environment.

-It gives standards for stowing, handling, shipping and transferring toxic waste.
-Also, it lays down rules regarding the disposal of ship-generated hazardous waste like cleaning agents and cargo hold washing water.
+It sets standards for stowing, handling, and shipping and lays down rules regarding the disposal of ship-generated hazardous waste, such as cleaning agents and cargo hold washing water.

 Read: SOLAS – The Ultimate Guide